-“You upload your case summary and your memoirs, and he understands who the key players are,” she says.
-"Finally, artificial intelligence connects them to each other and puts together a chronology of key events."
+"You upload your case summary and your memoirs, and he understands who the key players are," she says.
+"Finally, artificial intelligence links them together and puts together a chronology of key events."

 The company claims it can correctly predict how appeals will be determined